Scaling up to the cloud: Cloud technology use and growth rates in small and large firms: Methods

-First, by measuring cloud closer to $t$, we ensure a more accurate comparison between firms using and not using cloud services.
-Indeed, the farther back we measure cloud adoption, the more likely the model described by Equation \ref{eq:baseline_OLS} will conflate cloud users and non-users.
-Many firms not using cloud in $t-5$ likely adopted it in subsequent years, given the rapid diffusion of cloud technologies (see Table \ref{tab:averages}).
-Indeed, the adoption of cloud services by firms before 2009 was highly unlikely in the US \citep{bloomcloud2018}, due to the high prices associated with cloud service provision until the early 2010s \citep{byrne2018cloudprice, coyle2018cloud}.
-This suggests that French firms in our sample, observed in 2015, 2017, and 2019, likely began adopting cloud technologies in the early 2010s, that is before these technologies could produce the long term organisational changes that we aim to capture with our empirical strategy.

-Second, measuring cloud adoption at $t-5$ would neglect the early diffusion period of cloud technologies (2010-2015), as well as the initial effects of cloud use on growth rates, which are particularly relevant in our case.
-Measuring cloud in $t$ better captures these early adoption phases, and thus picks up the lion's share of performance gains owing to cloud use, even if its use since the start of the period cannot be ascertained.
+Consistently with the empirical strategies adopted in the literature measuring the effects of ICT \citep{forman2012,formanKM}, we measure cloud use in $t$.
+The use of cloud services by firms before 2009 was highly unlikely even in a digitally advanced country such as the US \citep{bloomcloud2018}, due to the high prices associated with cloud service provision until the early 2010s \citep{byrne2018cloudprice, coyle2018cloud}.
+This suggests that French firms in our sample, observed in 2016 and 2018, likely began adopting cloud technologies in the early 2010s.
+Therefore, measuring cloud in $t$ better captures these early adoption phases, and thus picks up the lion's share of performance gains owing to cloud use.
+Furthermore, measuring cloud use at $t-5$ implies the use of post-2019 data risks, conflating the effects of cloud use with pandemic-induced dynamics, as COVID-19 not only accelerated digital adoption \citep{avalos,calvinocovid} but also potentially influenced sales disparities between users and non-users through resilience mechanisms associated with broader digitalisation rather than cloud use per se.

-Finally, measuring the controls before cloud adoption (at $t-5$ in our case) mitigates the risk of bad controls bias in estimating the cloud-growth relationship \citep{angrist_mostly_2008}.
-Specifically, controls measured in 2010, 2012, or 2014 are less likely to have been influenced by cloud diffusion, which was either negligible or in its early stages at those times.
-We conduct a series of robustness checks by varying the year in which cloud use is measured, from $t$ to $t-5$ (see Table \ref{tab:changett0} in the Appendix).
-These exercises demonstrate that our results are robust to different specifications of the timing of cloud use.